open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ### How to Deal with Stale Issues

 For issues that haven't been worked on for months are considered stale.
-Sometimes you might be interested in resurrecting this issue and consider a higher priority item then before.
+Sometimes you might be interested in resurrecting this issue and making it a higher priority item.
 If that is the case, then go through the normal triage process and add the appropriate labels to it.

 But other times, you might realize this is an issue that will not be worked on.
 If that is the case, go ahead and close it for good.
 Some maintainers will choose to automate this process by using a GitHub action bot like this [one](https://github.com/actions/stale).